cryptomator/cryptolib-swift/README.md

 In general, the following preference is used to choose the implementation of cryptographic primitives:

+1. Apple CryptoKit (AES-GCM)
-1. Apple Swift Crypto (HMAC)
+2. Apple Swift Crypto (HMAC)
-2. Apple CommonCrypto (AES-CTR, RFC 3394 Key Derivation)
+3. Apple CommonCrypto (AES-CTR, RFC 3394 Key Derivation)

 This project uses [SwiftFormat](https://github.com/nicklockwood/SwiftFormat) and [SwiftLint](https://github.com/realm/SwiftLint) to enforce code style and conventions.
 Install these tools if you haven't already.